tve/blog/content/2018/lp-wifi-esp8266-assoc.md

 lingering | 80 | 70
 loop iteration | 50 | 70

+<floatpara></floatpara>

+The assumed durations and consumption levels are shown in the table on the right.

-It is quite clear from the table that the light-sleep mode is significantly more power-hungry than the deep-sleep modes explored in a previous blog post.
+It is quite clear from the chart above that the light-sleep mode is significantly more power-hungry than the deep-sleep modes explored in a previous blog post.
-In order to get a run-time of more than a couple of days one has to somehow ensure that there are only very few broadcast packets on the network.
+In order to get a run-time of more than a couple of days one has to somehow ensure that there are only very few broadcast packets on the network and achieving run-times longer than a week assume that Espressif will someday fix the light-sleep bugs.

 To get a better sense of where the power is going the following table breaks down the % of power consumed in each mode for two of the rows above: